Homeowners

 In California, obtaining a permit and an independent inspection by a certified HERS Rater isn’t just a recommendation—it’s the law.
 Whether you’re building a new home, remodeling, or replacing your HVAC system, these steps ensure your project meet cost-saving energy efficiency standards.

-Homeowners requested to sign up with CHEERS can register one of two ways:
+Homeowners requested to sign up with CHEERS can use a single Homeowner account with two levels of access:

 A permit and independent HERS test is required